Azure/cortana-intelligence-quality-assurance/Automated Deployment Guide/Post Deployment Instructions.md

 		visualizations to your dashboard.
 To find detailed instructions, see [Pin a tile to a Power BI dashboard from a report](https://support.powerbi.com/knowledgebase/articles/430323-pin-a-tile-to-a-power-bi-dashboard-from-a-report).
 Here is an example of the dashboard.

       ![Dashboard Example](https://cloud.githubusercontent.com/assets/9042064/20732304/23c67ee2-b65c-11e6-969a-0a8f81bf5963.PNG)

+## **Customization**
+For solution customization, you can refer to the manual deployment guide offered [here](https://github.com/Azure/cortana-intelligence-quality-assurance/tree/master/Manual%20Deployment%20Guide) to gain an inside view of how the solution is built, the function of each component and access to all the source codes used in the demo solution.
+You can customize the components accordingly to satisfy the business needs of your organization.
+Or you can [connect with one of our partners](https://appsource.microsoft.com/en-us/product/cortana-intelligence/microsoft-cortana-intelligence.quality-assurance-for-manufacturing-preview?flightCodes=quality-assurance-hidekey) for more information on how to tailor Cortana Intelligence to your needs.